khyateed/Movie-Data-Analysis/README.md

 ### Passed Code Challenge: Check for Completion

 If you passed the code challenge, your teacher will review your project to ensure that you have submitted all of the required project deliverables.
-You will receive a 1-5 score as follows:
+Your project will receive a score as follows:

 * L1: Multiple deliverables missing or incomplete
 * L2: One deliverable missing or incomplete